laylagerami/MAVEN/tutorial.md

 │  │  ├─ PIDGIN_similarity_details.txt
 │  ├─ get_data.R
 │  ├─ GSE129254_lapatinib_BT474.txt
-│  ├─ lapatanib.txt
+│  ├─ lapatinib.txt
 ```
-The gene expression data is contained in GSE12954_lapatanib_BT474.txt and was generated using the get_data.R script.
-The data represents the response of BT474 cells following treatment with Lapatanib in terms of the t-statistic compared to control (DMSO-treated BT474 cells).
-The compound SMILES are contained in lapatanib.txt.
+The gene expression data is contained in GSE12954_lapatinib_BT474.txt and was generated using the get_data.R script.
+The data represents the response of BT474 cells following treatment with Lapatinib in terms of the t-statistic compared to control (DMSO-treated BT474 cells).
+The compound SMILES are contained in lapatinib.txt.

 #### Step 1.
 Data
 To begin the analysis, click on the <b>1.
 Data</b> button in the top toolbar.
 In this step, the prior knowledge network and gene expression data are uploaded.

 The gene expression data will be used in <b>3.
 Analysis</b> with DoRothEA to infer transcription factor activities, and with PROGENy to infer pathway activities.
 The transcription factors are used as input to CARNIVAL, along with the protein weights as defined by the pathway activities, and the prior knowledge network.

 To load the example data, click on the "Load example network" and "Load example data" buttons.
-This will load the files <i>Example_Data/omnipath_full_carnival.sif</i> and <i>Example_Data/lapatanib/GSE129254_lapatinib_BT474.txt</i>.
+This will load the files <i>Example_Data/omnipath_full_carnival.sif</i> and <i>Example_Data/lapatinib/GSE129254_lapatinib_BT474.txt</i>.

 Alternatively, you can upload the two files manually.
 NB a check is performed to make sure all gene symbols are valid.
 Any invalid symbols will be written to a log file in the logs/ folder of the main MAVEN directory.

 Now move on to <b>2.
 Targets</b>.

 #### Step 2.
 Targets
 Targets are optional in MAVEN, and it is possible to perform the CARNIVAL analysis without defining targets.
-For this tutorial, we will be predicting the targets of Lapatanib using its chemical structure.
+For this tutorial, we will be predicting the targets of Lapatinib using its chemical structure.
 It is also possible to skip the prediction step and define targets if they are known beforehand.

 In MAVEN, target prediction is carried out with PIDGIN, which is essentially a collection of pre-trained models (one for each protein target contained in ChEMBL).
 Only human targets are predicted in MAVEN.

 The Targets tab contains 4 sub-tabs - (A) Upload SMILES (B) Run options (C) Results (D) User-defined targets.

 <b>(A) Upload SMILES</b>
-In the (A) Upload SMILES tab, load the Lapatanib SMILES by clicking on the toggle.
+In the (A) Upload SMILES tab, load the Lapatinib SMILES by clicking on the toggle.
 Check that the structure is correct by viewing the rendered compound image.
-You can also manually upload the SMILES file <i>Example_Data/lapatanib/lapatanib.txt</i>.
+You can also manually upload the SMILES file <i>Example_Data/lapatinib/lapatinib.txt</i>.

 NB If you don't know your compound's SMILES, it is possible to generate a SMILES file by sketching the compond structure in the applet and clicking "Get SMILES".

 <b>(B) Run options</b>
 In the (B) Run options tab you can define several different options.
 For target prediction, compound bioactivities are binarised at different thresholds (0.1, 1, 10 and 100 uM).
 The default threshold used to generate predictions is 10 uM.
-Because the Lapatanib gene expression data were measured at 1 uM, change this option to 1.
+Because the Lapatinib gene expression data were measured at 1 uM, change this option to 1.

 Predictions derived from machine learning models cannot be trusted if the query compound is very dissimilar to the componds used to train the models - known as being outside of the "Applicability Domain" or AD of the models.
 Hence, AD percentiles (0-100) are computed using the [Reliability Density Neighbourhood](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-016-0182-y) methodology and used to filter the  predictions.
 For each model (target), if the computed AD percentile falls below the defined threshold (here 50), the prediction is not output.
 To obtain more prediction (but potentially less realible) decrease the AD filter and vice versa.
 To turn off the AD filter altogether, you can input 0 for this option.
 For this tutorial, keep the AD threshold to its default value.